Dr Raewyn Carol Poulsen

 - Kalev-Zylinska, M. L., Hearn, J. I., Rong, J., Zhu, M., Munro, J., Cornish, J., ...
 Poulsen, R. C. (2018).
 Altered N-methyl D-aspartate receptor subunit expression causes changes to the circadian clock and cell phenotype in osteoarthritic chondrocytes.
 Osteoarthritis and cartilage, 26 (11), 1518-1530.
 10.1016/j.joca.2018.06.015

-Other University of Auckland co-authors: Maggie Kalev, James Hearn, Jing Rong, Jacob Munro, Jillian Cornish, Nicola Dalbeth
+Other University of Auckland co-authors: Maggie Kalev, James Hearn, Jing Rong, Mark Zhu, Jacob Munro, Jillian Cornish, Nicola Dalbeth

 - Poulsen, R. C., Warman, G. R., Sleigh, J., Ludin, N. M., & Cheeseman, J. F. (2018).
 How does general anaesthesia affect the circadian clock?.
 Sleep Medicine Reviews, 37, 35-44.
 10.1016/j.smrv.2016.12.002